‘Grey’s Anatomy’ Tackles Voter Responsibility in Last Episode Before 2024 Election

 “Yeah, if only there was something we could do about it,” Simone responded, in another subtle dig at Blue’s inaction.

-Civic message aside, “Grey’s” packed plenty of drama to Episode 5.
-After learning that she was pregnant with twins, Jo (Camilla Luddington) lashed out at Link (Chris Carmack) for not supporting the right way as she processed the news.
+Civic message aside, “Grey’s” packed plenty of drama into Episode 5.
+After learning that she was pregnant with twins, Jo (Camilla Luddington) lashed out at Link (Chris Carmack) for not supporting her the right way as she processed the news.
 Levi (Jake Borelli) and Lucas (Niko Terho) took a helicopter ride to pick up an injured 10-year-old for treatment and nearly crashed on their way back to Grey Sloan Memorial — but made it back in time and saved her.
 Teddy (Kim Raver) and Owen (Kevin McKidd) collaborated on a difficult case while navigating a rough patch in their marriage; and Amelia (Caterina Scorsone) and Monica (Natalie Morales) figured out how to move past their romantic chemistry now that Monica is seeing Winston (Anthony Hill).

 The end of the episode also offered a potential path for Levi’s upcoming exit from the hospital.
 After Monica became convinced that Levi belongs in pediatric surgery, she recommended he go into research while he waits for another opportunity to do a fellowship as the next step in his education.